inonehp/home-page/README.md

 # About

-A personal start page with projects such as search redirect, microblog, games, to-do list, typing speed, new tab extension, icons, themes, website templates etc
+A personal new tab page with projects such as search redirect, microblog, games, to-do list, typing speed, new tab extension, icons, themes, website templates etc

 ---